 [see: USGS Stream Flow Conditions]

 - Water levels on Minnesota lakes vary depending on lake and location in the state.
-Mille Lacs was about two tenths of a foot above average for early August.
-On August 5, Minnetonka was at 928.81 feet with 12 cfs flowing through Gray's Bay Dam.
-Minnetonka is about a half foot lower than this time last year.
-On August 7, White Bear Lake was at 924.85 feet, very close to the same level it was at this time last year.
-Rainy Lake was within the normal band for lake level.
-Lake of the Woods was below the median level for early August.
-Lake Superior was forecasted to be at 603.02 feet on July 31, eleven inches above the July average and two inches below the record August level set in 2019.
+Mille Lacs was about seven tenths of a foot below the 25 year median for early August.
+On August 9, Minnetonka was at 928.40 feet, .41 feet lower than this time last year.
+Gray's Bay Dam closed on July 21.
+On August 9, White Bear Lake was at 923.80 feet, nearly a foot lower than last year.
+Rainy Lake was well below the normal band for lake level.
+Lake of the Woods was well below the median level for early August and was near the 10th percentile.
+Lake Superior was forecasted to be at 602.23 feet on August 6, one inch above the early August average and 12 inches below the record August level set in 2019.
 The lake level in Superior is forecast to stay unchanged over the next month.

 [see: Mille Lacs Lake Water Level | Lake Minnetonka Water Level | White Bear Lake Water Level | Lake of the Woods Control Board Basin Data | Corps of Engineers Great Lakes Water Levels]

-- The Agricultural Statistics Service on August 3 reports that topsoil moisture across Minnesota is 2 percent Very Short, 10 percent Short, 75 percent Adequate, and 13 percent Surplus.
-Available soil water at Lamberton on July 15 was .47 inches above the historical average.
-The progress of the corn and soybean crop were about four days ahead of the five year average.
+- The Agricultural Statistics Service on August 8 reports that topsoil moisture across Minnesota is 39 percent Very Short, 41 percent Short, 19 percent Adequate, and 1 percent Surplus.
+Available soil water at Lamberton on August 1 was only 1.28 inches, about three inches below the historical average.
+This was the lowest soil moisture seen since the drought of 2012.

 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research & Outreach Center (Lamberton)]

-- The potential for wildfires is currently rated by DNR Forestry as Low across southern, west central and east central Minnesota.
-Moderate potential exists over central and parts of northeast Minnesota, with High potential over the northwest.
+- The potential for wildfires rated by DNR Forestry on August 9, as Low across southern and east central Minnesota.
+Moderate potential exists over central and parts of northeast Minnesota, with High potential over the west central and the north central.
+With Very High potential over the northwest.
 Historically, 80 percent of all wildfires in Minnesota occur during April and May.

 [see: Fire Danger Rating Map]

-- The August precipitation outlook has equal chances for above, normal and below normal precipitation for the state, except in the southwest where there is a slight tilt for above normal precipitation.
+- The August precipitation outlook has equal chances for above, normal and below normal precipitation in the north east and the southeast parts of the state.
+The rest of the state has a tendency for below normal precipitation, especially in the northwest.
 August precipitation normals range from about two-and-a-half inches in northwest Minnesota to about five inches in southeastern counties.
-The August temperature outlook leans towards equal chances for below, normal and above normal temperatures across all of Minnesota, with the far southwest corner showing a slight tendency for below normal temperatures.
+The August temperature outlook has a strong tendency for above normal temperatures.
 Normal August high temperatures are around 80 degrees to start the month, dropping to the mid-70s by month's end.
 Normal lows are around 60 degrees early in the month, falling to the mid-50s by late August.

 [see: Climate Prediction Center 30-day Outlook | August Temperature Normal Map]

-- The 90-day precipitation outlook for August through October indicates a tendency for above normal precipitation across the state, especially in the west.
-The August through October temperature projection also has a tendency fort above normal temperatures not only in Minnesota, but for the entire continental US.
+- The 90-day precipitation outlook for August through October indicates a tendency for below normal precipitation across the state.
+The August through October temperature projection also has a tendency for above normal temperatures across the northern plains, including Minnesota.

 [see: Climate Prediction Center 90-day Outlook]